lojabasico/shopify-postman/README.md

 # How to use?

 The Postman Collection file is a JSON containing all information about each request.
-In order to configure the Collection to your own needs, i suggest you download the ".postman_collection" file, and "find and replace" a few things with your favorite text editor.
+This Collection is using Postman Environment Variables, so all you have to do is create an Environment at your Postman and register the Postman variables, which are:

+- apikey
-- apikey:password
+- password
-- yourstore.myshopify.com
+- yourstore

+To learn more about Postman variables: https://www.getpostman.com/docs/environments

-Once you replace this data with private credentials of your store, you will be able to use the whole Collection.
+Once you register the required variables for your store, you will be able to use the whole Collection.

 # How to know what is my API Credentials?